ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/9_Finishes/099000 Painting and Coating.md

 			2. Piping, valves, fittings and hydrants except when covered by pipe jacketing and supports.
 			3. Miscellaneous ferrous metal surfaces.
 			4. Steel components of concrete lintels (plain or galvanized).
 			1. Steel components shall be completely painted (with both prime and finish coats) prior to installing in the wall.
 			5. Structural steel.
 			1. May include: Pipe supports, duct supports, as well as other structural steel items.
 			6. Field welded connections of factory painted structural steel.
 			7. Galvanized metal surfaces specifically noted to be painted.
 			8. Copper and brass surfaces.
 			9. Hollow metal doors and frames.
 1. 3.2 Items Not to Be Painted

-## General

-:
+	 1. General:
 	1. Do not paint items listed in this Article unless specifically noted in the Contract Documents to be painted.
 2. Items with Approved Factory Finish:
       1.